hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_datasource_iis_logs.html.markdown

 * `workspace_name` - (Required) The name of the Log Analytics Workspace where the Log Analytics IIS Logs DataSource should exist.
 Changing this forces a new Log Analytics IIS Logs DataSource to be created.

-* `state` - (Required) Specifies the start/stop state for collection of performance data from connected IIS servers.
-Possible values include `OnPremiseEnabled` and `OnPremiseDisabled`.
+* `on_premise_enabled` - (Required) Specifies the start/stop state for collection of performance data from connected IIS servers.

 ## Attributes Reference